Goldstrand said, “That kid, Tony, is the most natural golf talent I have ever seen.

 Tony looked up with a slight grin as I threw a big bucket of balls at his feet.
 Tony raked a ball close as I said, “Hit a few it at the tree Tony.”
 Tony never teed-up a ball; he just began hitting balls at the tree.
 His swing had perfect rhythm.
 A long full backswing with a matching follow through, his head stayed solid through impact.
 After about 10 shots, Joel said, “Tony can you hit one a little higher?”

 Without a word and no noticeable change Tony repeated the swing.
 Same swing.
 Same solid sound at impact.
 The ball sailed directly at the old maple tree at the far end of the range, but with a trajectory was about 20% higher.
 With a motion of his left hand, Joel said, “Tony can you make the ball go to the left?”
 Same solid sound at impact.
 The ball started at the maple then hooked about 15 yards to the left of the tree.
 “One more time Tony, only start it to the right and end up at the tree.”
 Perfection!

 High, low, hooks and fades; Tony entertained us for about 20 minutes.
 Then Joel asked, “Does your school have a golf team?”

 Tony just shrugged his shoulders, and said, “No.”

-As we rode back to the clubhouse Joel said, “That kid, Tony, has the most natural talent of any golfer I have ever witnessed.
+As we rode back to the clubhouse Goldstrand said, “That kid, Tony, is the most natural golf talent I have ever seen.
 He could be great.
 You need to keep an eye on him.”

-Sadly, Tony vanished into the reservation’s underworld of drugs and alcohol.
-Occasionally he would hit balls, but his golf passion was gone.
+Sadly, Tony was sucked into the underworld of drugs and alcohol on the reservation.
+Occasionally he would hit balls, but his golf passion vanished.